 A unique aspect of the musical instruments industry is the used/trade market.

-A big reason that many people want or need to unload an instrument is often to purchase a new one!
+Probably the most common reason to sell an instrument is to purchase a new one!
 That's when trading your instrument in at a store is really handy.
 It's quick & easy with minimal work required on your part.

 Here's how a trade-in transaction works:

 Of course!!
 We all do.
 Therefore the store has to think about that question when calculating your trade value...

 Will the next person think it’s a good deal?

 We ultimately have to price your trade-in so that:

 - You get fair value for your trade-in

 - It's a good deal for the next person